 Trevor Pollack joined Barr in 2014 to staff a range of work across the Foundation.
-He manages Barr’s efforts to strengthen the region’s nonprofit and philanthropic sectors, as well as other Cross-Program Initiatives and Special Initiatives grantmaking.
-He also supports the Foundation’s board and executive leadership.
+He managed Barr’s efforts to strengthen the region’s nonprofit and philanthropic sectors, as well as Special Initiatives grantmaking.
+He also supported the Foundation’s board and executive leadership.
+Trevor left Barr at the end of 2019.

 First grants of 2017 mark major investments in key partnerships.